Board of Directors

 Elected 2021; Current term expires 202; email@example.com

 Charlene grew up in Juneau, and is proud to call herself a lifelong Alaskan.
-She graduated from Colorado State University with a BS in Interior Design, and is a partner and Senior Interior Designer at Jensen Yorba Wall, Inc. architecture firm where she has served clients throughout Alaska for over 30 years.
+She graduated from Colorado State University with a BS in Interior Design, and worked in the field of commercial design and architecture before becoming a Realtor®.
 She has served as president of the American Society of Interior Designers, Alaska Chapter; Secretary of the CBJ ADA Committee; Associate AIA member; and many school boards and committees over the years as she and her husband, Scott, raised their 3 children.
 She enjoys outdoor and water adventures of all sorts, and teaches group fitness classes in her free time.
 Her support for music and arts in Juneau started when her son was involved in music as a student in the Juneau school system that led to many opportunities for performing, mentoring, and hosting of various events to support music for youth in SE Alaska.
 We’re grateful for these opportunities he and other students had to experience music in Juneau, and the Symphony and its outreach programs are an important part of that mission.

 Elected 2022; Current term expires 2025; firstname.lastname@example.org